ryanpolasky/HonkBot/README.md

 ## 🤖 How it works

-1. When a user sends a message with emojis while in a voice channel:
+1. When someone drops an emoji in chat while in a call:
-   - HonkBot detects all emojis (including custom and Zero Width Joiner combos like 👨‍👩‍👧‍👦).
+   - HonkBot spots it like a hawk (even uncommon ones like 👨‍👩‍👧‍👦).
-   - For unknown emojis, it asks the **LLM** what that emoji should sound like.
-   - The bot then searches **Freesound.org** for a matching sound effect.
-   - The sound is downloaded, cached, and played back in the Discord VC.

-2. The next time that emoji appears, the bot reuses the cached sound instantly.
+   - It pings an LLM like: “yo, what’s this supposed to sound like?”
+   - LLM goes ✨beep boop✨ (or somethin like that, I don't know how they work /hj) and responds with something like “dog bark” or “sad trombone.”
+   - The bot hunts down the sound on **Freesound.org**, downloads it, and plays it through Discord.
+   - Boom.
+Chaos.
+2. Next time?
+It just reuses the cached file — no AI delay, just awful noise.

 ---